GSA/fpki-guides/_common/01_prepare_to_migrate.md

 <tr>
   <td colspan="7" class="desc">
   <ul>
-	<li>We're collaborating with CISA on a series of webinars to get the word out about our upcoming changes and to answer any questions you might have. </li>
+	<li>We are collaborating with CISA on a series of webinars to communicate upcoming changes and answer your questions. </li>
-	<li>Once available, we'll post the webinar schedule on this page.</li>
+	<li>When it's available, we'll post the webinar schedule on this page.</li>
-	<li>Encourage webinar participation throughout relevant stakeholders within your organization.</li>
+	<li>We encourage any relevant stakeholders in your organization to participate in the webinar.</li>
   </ul>
   </td>
 </tr>

  <tr>
   <td colspan="2" class="what">2.
-Communicate the upcoming changes across your enterprise</td>
+Communicate upcoming changes across your enterprise</td>
   <td class="who" id="whoactive">ENG</td>
   <td class="who" id="whoactive">APP</td>
   <td class="who" id="whoactive">PM</td>